-Asbestosis is a slow-moving disease that affects the tissues of the lungs with scarring, making it extremely difficult to breathe.
-Some victims may feel no symptoms at all while others may experience a range of serious effects, which closely mimic mesothelioma symptoms.
+Asbestosis, a slow-moving disease caused by asbestos exposure, affects the tissues of the lungs with scarring, which makes it difficult to breathe.
+Some victims may feel no symptoms at all while others may experience a range of acute effects, which closely mimic mesothelioma symptoms.